 Custom camera

-In some cases, the built-in supported cameras may not meet the requirements, and you may need to consider using a custom camera.
+In some cases, the built-in supported cameras may not meet requirements, making it necessary to consider using a custom camera.
 A custom camera can support obtaining image data from external sources and inputting it into the AR system for use by trackers.
-You can implement the image data acquisition for a custom camera yourself.
+You can implement the image data acquisition yourself for a custom camera.

 Available platforms: Unity, Native

-- Learn about the camera model, parameters, and other usage considerations for physical cameras through Camera and input extensions.
+- Understand the camera model, parameters, and other usage considerations for physical cameras through Camera and Input Extension.

 Custom cameras can be used in the following scenarios: